payelrakshit245/CurrencyConverterApp_Using_Java/README.md

 # Currency Converter App Using Java
-### A Currency Converter App is a software application that allows users to convert the value of one currency into another using real-time or manually inputted exchange rates.
-It is commonly used by travelers, businesses, and investors who need to know the current value of money across different countries.
+### A currency converter app plays a vital role in today's globalized world where international travelers, traders, and for online shopping it used widely.A Currency Converter App is a mobile or web-based application that allows users to convert the value of one currency into another using real-time or manually inputted exchange rates.

 ## Features
 ### • Real-time Currency Conversion – Converts one currency to another using up-to-date exchange rates.